Current Bulldogs

 If you have an academic complaint about a faculty member or program, please follow these steps:

 - Contact the academic department of the faculty member or program with your complaint.
-If you need any help filing your complaint, please contact us at online@uga.edu and we will help you.
+If you need any help filing your complaint, please contact us at online@uga.edu, and we will help you.

-- If you do not get satisfactory resolution by contacting the department, please contact the School or College.
+- If you do not get a satisfactory resolution by contacting the department, please contact the School or College.
 We will also help you if you need help with this step.

 - Should no satisfactory resolution be available through the given School or College, please submit a complaint to UGA Student Affairs via this page.